Making a Sustainable Lifestyle Change

 The lifestyle we live is a result of our behaviour and the choices we make.
 In order to change a pattern of behaviour, we must first have motivation and the willingness to change.

-One must require the skills to change the unhealthy pattern of behaviour, and maintain a healthy one.
+⦁ K- Knowledge One must first identify the unhealthy behavioural pattern in order to start considering a change. ⦁ M- Motivation One must have the motivation to change this pattern. ⦁ S- Skills One must require the skills to change the unhealthy pattern of behaviour, and maintain a healthy one.
 (Heisler, M. MD, MPA, & Resnicow, K. PhD.
 2008).
+KNOWLEDGE

 Knowledge requires the individual to identify areas of their lifestyle which need to be modified.
 Thinking about your current diet and exercise regime, consider asking yourself the following questions:

 -What does my current diet consist of? -Am I missing meals? -Do I make healthy choices? -What can I change to improve my eating behaviour?

 -Am I doing 4 sweaty sessions per week? -If not, how can I fit more into my lifestyle? -Who could I exercise with to get me more motivated? -Am I working at an appropriate intensity?
 MOTIVATION